 Many modern ones are slightly flared out at their top rims, and wider at their mouths than at their bottoms.
 Some, though, have straight sides, and some even curve in towards the top.

 All have attached to them a bail handle, which is used to hang the kettle in the centre of a tripod over a fire which has been allowed to burn down to coals.
-In place of a tripod, you can just arrange to have "beam" to hang it from, or either a sturdy branch held up by two other branches stuck in the ground.
+In place of a tripod, you can hang it from a “beam” mounted over the fire, or a sturdy branch held up by two other branches stuck in the ground.

-Alternatively, f you're cooking with several Bogrács Kettles at once for a very large group, their handles can go over a log held up in some fashion.
+Alternatively, if you’re cooking with several bogrács kettles at once for a very large group, their handles can go over a log held up in some fashion.